-Learning at home resources are available to students whose parents have chosen to keep them home.
+Students whose parents have chosen to keep them home, without seeking medical advice, may not be provided curriculum work and activities.
 The priority for staff is to maintain focus on classroom learning programs.
 In the event of a temporary school closure, further advice will be provided.